JaneliaSciComp/JaneliaDataStandards/Definitions.md

 The physical extent of the domain of an image.

 ### "filtering"

+### "group"
+A node in a hierarchy that can have child nodes, and cannot contain data.

+### "hierarchy"
+A collection of groups and arrays, connected in a tree-like structure.

 ### "image"
 an array whose samples are interpreted as measurements over a physical space, with a particular sampling rate, or "resolution".